Building up a pension as an entrepreneur

 Mandatory pension funds

-Self-employed professionals in certain professions and industries are required to participate in a pension fund.
-Whether or not you are subject to mandatory participation is based on what your work consists of and the corresponding activity code (SBI code) you are assigned when you are listed in the Business Register.
-Regularly check if your record is still up to date and update it if necessary.
+Are you active in one of the following professional groups or business sectors?
+Then mandatory participation in a pension scheme applies to you as a self-employed person.
+The actual activities of your business determine this.
+Based on the description of your activities, you will receive an activity code (SBI code) upon registration in the Business Register.
+Regularly check if your recgistration is still up to date and update it if necessary.
 Pension funds use the SBI code to determine if you are required to participate in a fund, but you are responsible for signing up to a pension fund yourself.

 Experiment: pension funds open up to entrepreneurs

-As part of the Future Pensions Act, a proposal on pensions for the self-employed (in Dutch) has been submitted to the Senate.
-Under this proposal, pension funds can start a five-year experiment from 1 July 2023 in which entrepreneurs can voluntarily deposit money into their sector’s pension fund, in order to participate in the same pension scheme as employees from the same sector.
-There are no entry requirements and there is no mandatory medical examination.
+As part of the Future Pensions Act, pension funds have been allowed to start a five-year experiment since 1 July 2023.
+This will allow you, as an entrepreneur, to voluntarily build up a pension with your sector's pension fund.
+Then you participate in the same pension scheme as employees in your industry.
+There are no entry requirements and no medical examination.

 If the experiment fails, you will not be able to continue to build up a pension with the fund.
 You can then choose to leave the deposited amount, or request to have it transferred to an annuity account.
 Naturally, you can continue accruing a pension individually, as under the continuation scheme.